Department of Social Security (Australia): Dissolution

-In October 1998, the DSS was dissolved with the new Department of Family and Community Services, which took on all remaining DSS functions.
+In October 1998, the DSS was dissolved with the new Department of Family and Community Services taking on all remaining DSS functions.

 Reporting

 To ensure the DSS was viewed as a legitimate department, the DSS was one of the few Commonwealth departments in Australia to publish annual reports.
 This new method of accounting was attributed to align with the broader agenda of New Public Management in the 1970s.

 The DSS's appearance as a legitimate agency was stated to be critical due to two reasons.
 First, under New Public Management, there was an agenda to keep government structures and intervention at a minimum, thus the DSS needed to establish its necessity.
 Second, the DSS was responsible for distributing large amounts of taxpayer's money, requiring public trust.

 Cass Social Security Review

 In February 1986, the then Minister for Social Security, Brian Howe, established the Cass Social Security Review.
 The Review is named after Bettina Cass and concentrates on three aspects of social security policy: